 The Home Health Value-Based Purchasing (HHVBP) Model was designed by the Centers for Medicare and Medicaid Services (CMS) to give Medicare-certified home health organizations incentives to deliver high quality and efficient care.

-By adjusting payments based on the quality of care, rather than the quantity of services provided, the HHVBP Model enables CMS to tie home health agencies’ payment to their performance.
+By adjusting payments based on the quality of care, rather than the quantity of services provided, the HHVBP Model enables CMS to tie home health organizations’ payment to their performance.
 CMS launched the 5-year HHVBP demonstration program in 2016, with payment adjustments up to 8% based on performance.

 The HHVBP Model reinforces the importance of patient-centered care practices.
-The patient experience is central to the success of home healthcare organizations and professionals, and the longevity of lucrative business across all sectors of the healthcare industry.
+Patient experience is central to the success of home healthcare organizations and professionals, and the longevity of lucrative business across all sectors of the healthcare industry.

 Watch the videos below to learn more about Home Health Value-Based Purchasing.

 Axxess’ Director of Education and Research Dr. Andrew Awoniyi provides an overview of the Home Health Value-Based Purchasing Model and discusses how your organization can thrive in the value-based healthcare environment.